matwilso/matwilso.github.io/_drafts/gym-intro.md

 give you a feel for what things to research and how you might get started if you are motivated.
 And trust me, if you are motivated, you will make progress and get to the point where you can do cool stuff.
 It just takes time.
 That's it.

+If you think back to anything that you can do well that not everybody can do (like drawing, coding, playing an instrument), it took a lot of time to get.
+If you haven't gotten very good at anything, this is the reason.
+You haven't dedicated enough time to that one skill.

 Specifically, the things I will be talking about are:
 - What is the Gym for?
 Why did the people at OpenAI put in the time to create it?